-Figure 3.33 - Selecting Lines and Arrows
+Figure 3.33 - Turning off Ext lines

-Figure 3.34 - Turning Ext line 2 off
+Figure 3.34 - The extension line removed

-Next, to turn off the center marks on the radius and diameter dimensions, zoom out to view the entire Rectangular Problem and select the R0.50, R0.40, Ø 0.50 and Ø 2.00 leaders so that each leader is added to the selection set.
+Next, to turn off the center marks on the radius and diameter dimensions, zoom out to view the entire Rectangular Problem and select the R0.50, R0.40, \emptyset 0.50 and \emptyset 2.00 leaders so that each leader is added to the selection set.

-Figure 3.35 - Turning off the center mark on four dimensions
+Figure 3.35 - Turning off the center mark on five dimensions

-Double click on the Center mark label to change "Mark" and the entity will change to "Line", double click on the label and the entity will change to "None".
+Under the Lines and Arrows field on the Properties window, change the Center Mark value from "Mark" to "None".
 You can exit the Properties window by clicking the X in the top left corner of the window when you are finished.